Boomaa23/ArchLinux/README.md

 	* `nano ~/.config/i3/config`
 	* Add this line somewhere: `exec_always xrdb -merge ~/.Xresources`

+#### Installing AUR packages
+Packages from the AUR repository cannot be downloaded through `pacman -S`.
+As a workaround, I have written a script that automates the process of installing said packages.
+To use it, download the script using the command below and use it like pacman, where each desired package is appended to the parameter of the command.
+Note that this puts the cloned packages into folders in the current working directory (in this case ~/Downloads) and does not delete it.
+	* `curl https://raw.githubusercontent.com/Boomaa23/ArchLinux/master/aur.sh --output /home/Downloads/aur.sh`

 ## Resources
 * Official Arch installation guide: https://wiki.archlinux.org/index.php/installation_guide
 * Step-by-Step guide (some errors): https://www.ostechnix.com/install-arch-linux-latest-version/